KuNyaa/berkeleydeeprlcourse-homework-pytorch/README.md

 Moreover, we also provide [solutions](https://github.com/KuNyaa/berkeleydeeprlcourse-homework-pytorch-solution) to these assignments, and you can use them when you get stuck.

-Hope you can enjoy it : )
+Hope you will enjoy it : )